 - Students, faculty and staff are encouraged to get a seasonal flu shot through the annual flu clinic sponsored by SHAC and the Office of Human Resources, or via their primary care provider.

 Contact Tracing and Testing

-When Human Resources is notified of a confirmed or probable COVID-19 case within the USciences community, the individual will be assisted in identifying their close contacts – defined as being in direct contact (within 6 feet) for 15 minutes or longer, or having direct contact with infectious secretions, e.g., being coughed on.
-HR will speak directly with the employee to determine who they have been in direct contact with over the previous 2 weeks.
-The employee will be asked to notify their close contacts of their possible exposure or positive symptoms and encourage them to seek guidance from their healthcare provider.
-If these contacts are USciences employees, HR will provide additional guidance and support while they self-monitor for symptoms or if they need to quarantine or isolate.
+When SHAC is notified of a confirmed or probable COVID-19 case within the USciences community, the contact tracing team will identify any necessary interventions based on a number of factors, including vaccination status of potential contacts and duration and circumstances of contacts.
+In appropriate cases, the individual will be asked to notify their close contacts of their possible exposure or positive symptoms and encourage them to seek guidance from their healthcare provider.
+If these contacts are USciences students or employees, SHAC will provide additional guidance and support while they self-monitor for symptoms or if they need to quarantine or isolate.

-Once SHAC has been alerted that a student has been exposed or is symptomatic for COVID-19, or has been diagnosed with COVID-19, a clinician will set up a TeleHealth appointment to assess the student’s condition and symptoms, obtain a detailed history of the present illness, and complete a COVID-19 screening form.
-During this appointment, the student will be asked to list all direct contacts over the past 2 weeks, provide their class schedule, and clinical rotation site/contacts (if applicable).
-The student will be asked to notify their close contacts of their possible exposure or positive symptoms, and will encourage those individuals to seek guidance from their primary care provider.
+Once SHAC has been alerted that a student or employee has been exposed (if unvaccinated), is symptomatic for COVID-19, or has been diagnosed with COVID-19, a clinician will set up a TeleHealth appointment to assess the individual’s condition and symptoms, obtain a detailed history of the present illness, and complete a COVID-19 notification form.
+During this appointment, the individual will be asked to list all direct contacts over the past 2 weeks, provide their work/class schedule, and clinical rotation site/contacts (if applicable).
+The individual will be asked to notify their close contacts of their possible exposure or positive symptoms and will encourage those other individuals to seek guidance from their primary care provider.